-- Vision & Mission – A vision is essentially, the intention a company holds for its future (i.e. to become the #1 leader in widget manufacturing).
+- Vision and mission – A vision is essentially, the intention a company holds for its future (i.e. to become the #1 leader in widget manufacturing).
 By contrast, a mission statement describes a company’s values, as well as how that company intends to reach its vision.

-- Internal & External Drivers – This element refers to forces both inside the company and outside, that can contribute to its success.
+- Internal and external drivers – This element refers to forces both inside the company and outside, that can contribute to its success.
 For instance, an internal driver might be an organization’s leadership team, while an external driver might include a favorable business climate.

-- Tasks, Objectives, & Goals – Employees perform tasks to accomplish short-term objectives.
+- Tasks, objectives, and goals – Employees perform tasks to accomplish short-term objectives.
 These short-term objectives are developed to help companies reach their long-range goals.